Preparing Future Faculty Program

 The UC PFF program provides instruction in modern teaching and learning and offers rich mentoring experiences that strengthen these career skills.
 Established in 1993, the UC PFF program was one of the founding group of national PFF programs.
 Active participation in a PFF program is widely recognized as a valuable credential.

-- Prepares graduate students for academic careers at postsecondary institutions.
+- PFF prepares graduate students for academic careers at postsecondary institutions.

-- Helps graduate students conduct productive job searches and achieve early career success.
+- It helps graduate students conduct productive job searches and achieve early career success.

-- Provides professional development that does not extend time-to-degree.
+- The program provides professional development that does not extend time-to-degree.